2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/razor/contextattributes.md

 ## The parameters

 1. `target` required
-    the content-item for which the new context should be. this item usually has a field (see the next property) which has [inner-content][inner-content]
+    the content-item for which the new context should be. this item usually has a field (see the next property) which has @Concepts.InnerContent
 1. `field` string
     the field of this content-item, which contains the inner-content-items
 1. `contentType` string